dhutapratama/docs/http-client.md

 <a name="guzzle-middleware"></a>
 ### Guzzle Middleware

-Since Laravel's HTTP client is powered by Guzzle, you may take advantage of [Guzzle Middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) to manipulate the outgoing request or inspect the incoming response.
+Since Lets's HTTP client is powered by Guzzle, you may take advantage of [Guzzle Middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) to manipulate the outgoing request or inspect the incoming response.
 To manipulate the outgoing request, register a Guzzle middleware via the `withMiddleware` method in combination with Guzzle's `mapRequest` middleware factory:

     use GuzzleHttp\Middleware;
     use Illuminate\Support\Facades\Http;